NC Town Bans Teens Over The Age Of 12 From Trick-Or-Treating

 RALEIGH, N.C.
-(WNCN) – Are you over the age of 12 and want to go trick or treating in Apex?
+(WNCN) - If you're over the age of 12 and want to go trick or treating in Apex, NC, you're out of luck.

 The Town has a pesky ordinance that clearly says that is a no-no.